HAM-2018/Task-Tracker/README.md

 3. Run the app using Docker Compose docker compose up --build

-Option 2: Ensure your kubernetes cluster is up and configured (Two node kubeadm and calico for cni in my case)
+Option 2: Ensure your kubernetes cluster is up and configured (kubeadm with two nodes and calico CNI)

 1. Apply kubernetes manifest

 - kubectl apply -f k8s/mongo/
 - kubectl apply -f k8s/backend/
 - kubectl apply -f k8s/frontend/
+- kubectl apply -f k8s/secret/
+- kubectl apply -f k8s/namespace/

 2. Create a .env file in each frontend and backend directory using the .env.example as a template (or just use the example itself)